agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 files need to be split.

 At a later time, users are given the choice for their custom states on a per-SLS basis.
-Since that requires quite a bit of work on the database schema, UI and API, we add configurable default: `java.salt_custom_states_use_transactional_update = True`.
-This default is the same as today to allow for backwards-compatibility for existing SLS files.
+Since that requires quite a bit of work on the database schema, UI and API, we go for an all-or-nothing approach first.
+We add a new config value:
+`java.salt_custom_states_use_transactional_update = True`.
+This value defaults to the same behaviour as today, in order to allow for backwards-compatibility for existing SLS files.

 ### Internal States Filesystem Structure
 Up to now, we bundle prerequisites (e.g. package installations) with the main part in SLS